RHUL-CS-Projects/graphfellow/docs/settings.md

 A traveller is a thing that traverses the graph by moving from vertex to vertex via an edge.

-These are _not_ describing the travellers themselves (do that in the `travellers` array).
+These are _not_ defining the travellers themselves (do that in the `travellers` array).

 A traveller can be a circle (a "spot") or a bitmap graphic (a "sprite").
 Any